 On the other hand, if your baby is sleeping too much during the day, this could be causing early morning wakings because your baby is simply not tired anymore.
 If this is the case, you can begin by capping naps.
 Typically, babies over 5 months of age, should have around 3-3.5 hours of daytime sleep.
 For example, if your baby naps for 2 hours in the morning, then you won’t want to let the afternoon nap go any longer than 1 hour.

-Solution to getting the right amout of sleep:
+Solution to getting the right amount of sleep:

 Make sure your baby is not staying awake for too long before a nap or bedtime while giving them enough awake time to build their sleep pressure up.
 Sounds confusing, doesn’t it?
-To help, I’ve included my Quick Reference Guide to Your Baby’s Sleep.
+To help, here is the Quick Reference Guide to Your Baby’s Sleep from Rest is Best Sleep.
 You can use this to determine how many naps your baby should have and how to schedule their day.
 This will help to avoid your baby becoming too tired or napping too much during the day.

 The first wake window is usually the shortest of the day and they gradually get longer throughout the day.